 An injunction is an order granted by a court or an administrative body whereby someone is required to perform or to refrain from performing a specific action.

 The Injunctions Directive 2009/22/EC ensures the defence of collective interests of consumers in the internal market.
-It provides means to bring action for the cessation of infringements of consumer rights granted by EU law as enumerated in the Annex to the Directive and transposed into national law.
-The Directive codified Directive 98/27/EC which has been substantially modified several times.
+It provides that all Member States have in place injunction procedures for stopping infringements of EU consumer rights (as enumerated in the Annex to the Directive and transposed into national law).

-For this purpose the Directive harmonises some aspects of the injunctions procedure across the EU and allows a qualified entity from one Member State – a consumer representative body and/or an independent public body recognised by Members States authorities - to seek an injunction in another Member State where the infringement originated.
+The Directive harmonises some aspects of the injunctions procedure across the EU.
+It also allows qualified entities from a Member State – in particular consumer representative bodies and/or independent public bodies - to seek an injunction in another Member State where the infringement originated.

-In particular, a qualified entity can bring an injunction for infringements which harm collective consumeras set out by the Directives on:
+In particular, qualified entities can bring an injunction for infringements which harm collective consumer interests set out by the Directives on:

 unfair commercial practices;